Pleb5/satshoot/EVENT_STRUCTURE.md

         // 3.
 The Order is closed by the Client paying and posting a Review.
 This concludes the Order
         // with a '1' (Fulfilled) state or a '2' (Failed) state.
 Orders with Fulfilled and Failed states
-        // can be displayed as 'Closed' in apps that want to gather cocluded Orders together.
+        // can be displayed as 'Closed' in apps that want to gather concluded Orders together.

         [ "s", <'0' (Open) OR '1' (Fulfilled) OR '2' (Failed)> ],